 | Unsubscribed | The recipient has opted out and will not receive marketing emails. |

 | Bounced | An email sent to this recipient has hard bounced.
-Conversion will not attempt to send further emails to this address. |
+Conversion will not attempt to send further emails to this address.
+The email address is also added to Conversion’s global bounce list, which prevents delivery across all Conversion users. |

-| Global bounced | This recipient’s email was detected to be on Conversion’s global bounce list, which tracks bounces across all Conversion users. |
+| Global bounced | This recipient’s email was detected on Conversion’s global bounce list, which tracks bounces across all Conversion users. |

 | Complained | The recipient has marked an email as spam.
 Conversion will not send further emails to this address. |